 The student is responsible for seeing that all requirements for the degree are met, though the Director of Graduate Studies is available to review requirements with the student.
 All work for the degree must be completed within a seven-year period, beginning with the first term in which credit toward the degree is earned (including any transfer credit).
 Though DegreeWorks may be a useful guide, it is not 100% accurate, so please contact the Director of Graduate Studies with any questions about requirements or progress toward a degree.

 The normal graduate course load for a full-time student is nine semester hours during a semester or six semester hours during a five-week summer session.
 Students may, however, attend part-time, taking one or two courses per semester until they finish their degrees.
 M.A. students may take courses at the 5000- and 6000-level.
-To accommodate working students, all 6000-level and many 5000-level courses are offered in the evenings; required 5000-level courses are generally offered in the evening at least once per year.
+To accommodate working students, all 6000-level and many 5000-level courses are offered in the evenings; required 5000-level courses are generally offered in the evening at least once per year to ensure that students can complete their couresework entirely in the evening.

 Each semester, the English Department provides detailed descriptions of courses to help students during pre-registration and registration, including information about which courses meet which requirements for the various concentrations within the M.A.
 These descriptions will be posted on the department website and on a bulletin board in the department office area.